gephi/gephi-documentation/gephi-desktop/docs/Plugins/Preview_renderer.md

 ### Set Dependencies

-Add Preview API, Processing Wrapper, iText Wrapper and Lookup modules as dependencies for your plugin module.
+Add `preview-api` and `org-openide-util-lookup` modules as dependencies for your plugin module.
 See [[How To Set Module Dependencies]].

 ### Create new Renderer